Illumina/agg/README.md

 ```
 implementing the correct behaviour is complicated by the fact one of the variants may be non-passing.
 We face a similar issue with deletions that overlap downstream variants.

-We decompose MNPs and perform basic left-shifting/trimming of indels (taken from `bcftools norm` implementation.
+We decompose MNPs and perform basic left-shifting/trimming of indels (taken from `bcftools norm` implementation).
 We currently do not decompose complex indels.